Innovative-ang/GarbageClassifierApp/Week2_Submission/README.md

-**# 🗑️ Week 2 Submission – Garbage Classification Deployment with Gradio UI
-**

-🔍 Objective
-In Week 2 of the AICTE Internship project, the focus was on model optimization and deployment.
-After training the garbage classification model, I created a Gradio web interface that allows users to upload images and get real-time predictions of garbage material.

-✅ Tasks Completed in Week 2
-📦 Switched to a lighter and faster model: EfficientNetV2B0

-⚖️ Implemented Focal Loss to handle class imbalance more effectively

-🔁 Fine-tuned deeper layers of the model for improved accuracy

-📉 Applied Class Weights, Early Stopping, and ReduceLROnPlateau to stabilize training

-📷 Built a Gradio UI for uploading garbage images and getting material predictions

-📊 Plotted Accuracy & Loss Graphs over the training epochs

-🔍 Displayed Confusion Matrix to evaluate class-wise prediction performance

-💡 Optimized CPU usage (optionally disabled GPU and tuned thread usage)

-🌐 Used inbrowser=True to launch the Gradio app directly in a browser

-🧪 Final model achieved ~90%+ validation accuracy

-⚙️ Deployment & UI
-✅ Interface Built Using: Gradio

-📤 Users Can:
-→ Upload garbage images (plastic, glass, metal, etc.)
-→ Get real-time prediction of the material type
-→ View the confidence (accuracy) score

-🔁 Why I Used EfficientNetV2B0 Instead of EfficientNetV2B2
-✅ B0 is faster to train and uses less memory

-💻 Well-suited for CPU-only environments (like my laptop)

-📊 Still achieved ~90%+ accuracy with our small dataset

-📈 Model Evaluation
-📊 Accuracy & Loss Graphs
-→ Show training progress and validation trends over epochs → Help visualize model learning and convergence

-📉 Confusion Matrix
-→ Displays prediction performance per class
-→ Highlights which classes were misclassified and helps refine the model

-⚙️ Ideal for deployment and speed without requiring GPU resources

-🧪 Final Notes
-🔧 Model File Used:
-efficientnetv2b0_garbage_classifier_fixed.h5 (saved after fine-tuning)

-📓 Notebook File:
-train_model.ipynb includes full pipeline – from training to deployment
+# 🗑️ Week 2 Submission – Garbage Classification Deployment with Gradio UI

+🔍 **Objective**
+In Week 2, the focus was on model optimization and deployment.
+After training the garbage classification model, I created a Gradio web interface to allow users to upload images and get real-time predictions of garbage material.

+---

+## ✅ Tasks Completed in Week 2

+- 📦 Switched to a lighter and faster model: **EfficientNetV2B0**
+- ⚖️ Implemented **Focal Loss** to handle imbalanced classes
+- 🔁 Fine-tuned deeper layers for better accuracy
+- 📉 Added class weights, early stopping, and LR scheduling
+- 📷 Created a **Gradio UI** for uploading and predicting material
+- 📊 Plotted **Accuracy & Loss Graphs** over epochs
+- 🔍 Displayed **Confusion Matrix** to evaluate class-wise performance
+- 💡 Optimized CPU usage (optional GPU disabling)
+- 🌐 Used `inbrowser=True` to launch the app directly in browser
+- 🧪 Final model achieved ~90%+ validation accuracy

+---

+## ⚙️ Deployment & UI

+- Used **Gradio** for an interactive web interface
+- Upload garbage images → see material type + confidence score
+- Easy to test in browser via notebook

+---

+## 🔁 Why I used EfficientNetV2B0 instead of EfficientNetV2B2

+- ✅ B0 trains faster, uses less memory, and suits my CPU-based laptop
+- 📊 Still gives high accuracy (~90%) for our small dataset
+- ⚙️ Best choice for deployment & speed without needing a GPU

+---

+## 📈 Model Evaluation

+- **📊 Accuracy & Loss Graphs:**
+  Shows steady training progress and model convergence

+- **📉 Confusion Matrix:**
+  Visual breakdown of predictions per class to spot misclassifications

+⚙️ Ideal for deployment and speed without requiring GPU resources 🧪 Final Notes 🔧 Model File Used: efficientnetv2b0_garbage_classifier_fixed.h5 (saved after fine-tuning) 📓 Notebook File: train_model.ipynb includes full pipeline – from training to deployment